 This course is a continuation of Linux Operating Systems (CISN203), with focus on administrative tasks and network configuration.
 Students will learn how to create and deploy a Linux-based server, examine and manipulate filesystem tasks, network configuration, compression, backup strategies and common administrative tasks.
 We will also learn troubleshooting techniques as well as performance monitoring and security.
 This course follows the CompTIA Linux+ Certification guide used in the previous course.
 3-0-3

 Curriculum - 2nd Year

 This course provides students with an in-depth and comprehensive coverage of all security risks and threats to an organization's data.
 The topic of information security begins with a study of inventory management, security audits, anti-virus tools, data backup and data recovery.
 Students will implement basic hardware, software, network and Internet Security configurations.
-Case studies and current events will give the student insite into current threats that impact an organization.
+Case studies and current events will give the student insite into current threats that affect an organization.
+Additional study materials from the National CyberWatch Center, INFOSEC Learning will be used.
 This course and Cybersecurity II may be used for preparing student for CompTIA Security+ certification exam.
 Prerequisite: CISN110, CISN200.
 3-0-3

 Fourth Semester - 12 Credits

 This course teaches students the fundamentals of computer forensics and investigation.
 Topics include principles of computer investigations, current computer forensics software tools, digital evidence controls, computer forensic analysis, email investigations, recovering image files, writing investigation reports, and becoming an expert witness.
 Additional study materials from the National CyberWatch Center and INFOSEC Learning will be used.
 Prerequisite: CISF210 3-0-3